Tankistikkk/Cheat-_Roblox-_Dead-_By-_Daylight/README.md

 # Cheat_Roblox_Dead_By_Daylight

-Cheat_Roblox_Dead_By_Daylight was made exclusively not for use, but for familiarization, to then understand how to make a cheat for this playstyle or another playstyle or even cut something from my read
+Cheat_Roblox_Dead_By_Daylight was made exclusively not for use, but for familiarization, to then understand how to make a cheat for this playstyle or another playstyle or even cut something from my read.

 # Cheat functions
 Wallhack for survivors and keeler, activation (Z).